Vk-Viman/Book_Store/README.md

 ## Notes about Deployment
 - GitHub Pages serves only static sites.
 The ASP.NET Core backend cannot be hosted on GitHub Pages.
-- This repository previously had CI workflows for testing.
-No automatic publishing to Pages or any host is configured by default in this repo.
-- If you decide later to publish the frontend only, add a GitHub Actions workflow to build the Angular app and publish the `dist` directory to a `gh-pages` branch.
+- This repository is configured as a portfolio artifact and CI is intentionally limited to unit tests.

 ## Quick Start Summary
 1. Ensure prerequisites are installed.
 2. Configure connection string (if necessary).
 3. From `Readify/`, run migrations then `dotnet run`.
 4. From `readify-frontend/`, run `npm ci` and `npm start` (or `npm run dev` for both).
-5. Run tests with `dotnet test` and `npm test` as needed.
+5. Run unit tests with `dotnet test` and `npm test` as needed.

 ---
 If you want, I can also:
-- Add a short shell/batch script to start both backend and frontend with one command.
+- Add a short shell/batch script to start backend + frontend with one command.
-- Remove any CI workflows that attempt to deploy the app (CI test workflow remains useful).
+- Remove any remaining test files or adjust test projects.